Anshul619/HLD-System-Designs/src/2_AWSComponents/11_OtherServices/Other.md

 # Amazon DevOps Guru
 - [Amazon DevOps Guru](https://aws.amazon.com/devops-guru/) uses ML to detect abnormal operating patterns so you can identify operational issues before they impact your customers.

+# AWS Amplify
+- [AWS Amplify](https://aws.amazon.com/amplify/) is a complete solution that lets frontend web and mobile developers easily build, ship, and host full-stack applications on AWS, with the flexibility to leverage the breadth of AWS services as use cases evolve.